-Geoff Huston B.Sc., M.Sc., has been closely involved with the development of the Internet for many years, particularly within Australia, where he was responsible for the initial build of the Internet within the Australian academic and research sector.
-He is author of a number of Internet-related books, and has been active in the Internet Engineering Task Force for many years.
+GEOFF HUSTON holds a B.Sc. and a M.Sc. from the Australian National University.
+He has been closely involved with the development of the Internet for many years, particularly within Australia, where he was responsible for the initial build of the Internet within the Australian academic and research sector.
+He is author of a number of Internet-related books, and is currently the Senior Internet Researcher at APNIC, the Regional Internet Registry serving the Asia Pacific region.
+He was a member of the Internet Architecture Board from 1999 until 2005.